con/catenate/conboarding.md

 How much does it cost to run things?

-1. Send public key to Yarik for development box(es): smaug, typhon, etc
+1. Send desired login name and .pub portion of the SSH key to Yarik for development box(es): smaug, typhon, etc
 2. [Apply for Discovery Account](https://rcweb.dartmouth.edu/accounts/index.php)
 3. ReproNim: request iam from David for AWS Access
 4. DANDI: request credentials for DANDI from Satra